-The wine arrived with my beans – it was a very drinkable house rosado in a half liter garrafa.
+The wine arrived with my beans – it was a very drinkable house rosado in a half litre garrafa.

 My main course was a delicious lluç a la planxa – hake cooked on the plancha (griddle), with sliced potatoes.
 I particularity like hake – this was cooked to perfection with olive oil, parsley and garlic.